jake-knerr/js-style-guide/README.md

 math-utils-server.js
 ```

-#### A technique to name a file is to combine parent folders names (or variations of the folder names) with other descriptive terms — or merely combine parent folder names.
+#### It may be helpful to reference the parent folder names when naming a file.

+Sometimes, a combination of parent folder names makes a good filename, or appending a parent folder name (or some variation) to another descriptive term makes a good filename.

-This is not a rigid suggestion.
+This is not a rigid prescription.
+Instead, this is suggested as merely a possibly helpful naming technique.

 ```
 /* avoid - handlers is unclear*/